-87. Co-exposures have been reported in the literature for various age groups such as those observed from the MYCOMIX Portuguese studies in children as seen in paragraph 47.
+93. Co-exposures have been reported in the literature for various age groups such as those observed from the MYCOMIX Portuguese studies in children as seen in paragraph 55.

-88. For the exposure assessment, non-UK co-occurrence data and UK consumption data for each single mycotoxin could be used to obtain an individual mycotoxin exposure.
+94. For the exposure assessment, non-UK co-occurrence data and UK consumption data for each individual mycotoxin could be used to obtain an exposure estimate for each mycotoxin.
 These could then be totalled for each co-occurrence type and also for each mycotoxin family to obtain the total exposure within each food or food group.

-89. Obvious limitations include the use of non-UK data which may not be applicable to consumers in the UK, however, the use of non-UK data may expedite an exposure assessment to reveal common mycotoxin combinations as well as the most affected food groups in Europe.
+95. Obvious limitations include the use of non-UK data, which may not be applicable to consumers in the UK.
+However, the use of non-UK data may expedite an exposure assessment to reveal common mycotoxin combinations as well as the most affected food groups in Europe.